 The CGM reveals two clinically actionable patterns:

 Pattern 1: Postprandial spikes followed by reactive crashes.
-Sarah's lunch -- typically a large mixed salad with quinoa, chickpeas, and dried fruit -- produces glucose peaks of 9.2--10.1 mmol/L within 45 minutes, followed by crashes to 3.2--3.5 mmol/L by 14:30.
+Sarah's lunch -- typically a large mixed salad with quinoa, chickpeas, and dried fruit -- produces glucose peaks of 9.2-10.1 mmol/L within 45 minutes, followed by crashes to 3.2-3.5 mmol/L by 14:30.
 This explains the afternoon fatigue and difficulty concentrating.
 The combination of high-glycaemic dried fruit with a large carbohydrate load from quinoa overwhelms her current insulin sensitivity.
 Notably, her dinners -- which contain protein, fat, and lower-glycaemic vegetables -- produce much smaller excursions (peak 6.8 mmol/L average).

 Pattern 2: Significant dawn phenomenon.
 Glucose rises from 4.6 mmol/L at 03:00 to 6.4 mmol/L at 07:00, before any food intake.
 This pattern, repeated on 12 of 14 days, suggests cortisol dysregulation or early hepatic insulin resistance.
 It also means her fasting glucose at the GP (drawn at 08:30) reflects the dawn phenomenon rather than true fasting baseline.

-This case illustrates the core value proposition of CGM in functional practice: it converts a vague symptom ("I crash after lunch") into a quantified physiological pattern with a measurable intervention target.
+This case illustrates the core value of CGM in functional practice: it converts a vague symptom ("I crash after lunch") into a quantified physiological pattern with a measurable intervention target.
 Without CGM, the practitioner would have adjusted the diet based on general principles.
 With CGM, the adjustment is specific, targeted, and auditable.

 CGM is not inexpensive, and cost-effectiveness is a legitimate clinical consideration -- particularly in functional practice, where patients typically pay out of pocket.